Pinky Kekana

-Pinky Sharon Kekana (born 14 July 1966) is a South African politician who is currently serving as the Deputy Minister in the Presidency.
-She was first appointed to the national executive in February 2018 when President Cyril Ramaphosa named her as Deputy Minister of Communications, an office she held until she was appointed to her current position in August 2021.
+Pinky Sharon Kekana (born 14 July 1966) is a South African politician from Limpopo who is currently the Deputy Minister of Public Service and Administration.
+A member of the African National Congress (ANC), she has served in the National Assembly of South Africa since May 2014 and in the national executive since February 2018.

-A teacher by training, Kekana was formerly a Member of the Limpopo Provincial Legislature and served in the Limpopo Executive Council from 2009 to 2013 under Premier Cassel Mathale.
-She was first elected to the National Assembly in 2014.
-In addition, she was elected to the National Executive Committee of her political party, the African National Congress, in 2017; she was re-elected to a second five-year term in 2022.
+A teacher by training, Kekana was a member of the Member of the Limpopo Provincial Legislature and served in the Limpopo Executive Council from 2009 to 2013 under Premier Cassel Mathale.
+She was elected to the National Assembly in the 2014 general election and was elected to the ANC National Executive Committee in 2017.

+Thereafter, in February 2018, President Cyril Ramaphosa appointed her to the national executive.
+Before taking up her current position in July 2024, she was Deputy Minister of Communications from 2018 to 2021, Deputy Minister in the Presidency from 2021 to 2023, and Deputy Minister in the Presidency for Planning, Monitoring and Evaluation from 2023 to 2024.
+In December 2022, she was elected to a second five-year term in the ANC National Executive Committee.

 Early life and career

-Kekana was born and raised in Bela-Bela in present-day Limpopo province (then part of the Transvaal).
+Born on 14 July 1966, Kekana was born and raised in Bela-Bela in present-day Limpopo province (then part of the Transvaal).
 After earning a Bachelor of Arts in education, she worked as a secondary school teacher in Bela-Bela.